 NS RRs are required because DNS queries respond with an authority section listing all the authoritative name servers and for queries to sub-domains (including the zone's parent) where they are required to allow referral to take place.

 owner-name ttl class rr target-name example.com.
 IN NS ns1.example.com.

 NS records appear either at the zone's apex or the point of delegation as discussed.
 By convention a zone's name servers are defined immediately after the SOA record but they can be defined anywhere convenient in the zone file.
 The requirement is that at least two name servers are defined for each public domain (private domains may use only one if required, many public domains provide more than two name servers) - there will always be at least two NS RRs in each public zone file.
 There is no requirement that any name servers are within the domain for which they are authoritative.
-If the name server does lie within the domain it should have a corresponding A/AAAA RR.
+Thus, a domain may have zero or more (including all) its name servers within the zone (in-zone) or zero or more (including all) of its name servers in other domains (out-of-zone).
+If the name server does lie within the domain (in-zone) it must have a corresponding A/AAAA RR in the zone file.
 The A/AAAA RRs which define name servers that lie within the domain are frequently called glue records.
 Strictly glue records are essential only with referrals which occur only at a point of delegation which may be in the zone's parent or in this zone where a subdomain is being delegated.
 In practice glue records are used for two purposes:

 To speed up queries - and consequently reduce DNS load - by providing the name and IP addresses (the glue) for all authoritative name servers, both within and external to the domain name being queried.
 The root and TLD servers for example provide this information in all referrals.
 In the case of the TLD servers the glue data is not obtained from the domain zone file but from the Registrar when the domain name is registered.